mschlund/blechexamples_arduino/DHT11_MQTT/README.md

 ## Building

-First rename the "MQTT_Config_TEMPLATE.h" to "MQTT_Config.h" and adapt the file according to your WIFI-settings etc.
+First rename the "MQTT_Config_TEMPLATE.hpp" to "MQTT_Config.hpp" and adapt the file according to your WIFI-settings etc.

 Then as always
 ```